superstefan420/dotfiles/README.md

 # dotfiles
-tested and working on gentoo, devuan, and freebsd with some alternations
+tested and working on gentoo, devuan, and openbsd with some alterations

 ## example screenshots